-With the 3rd breathing point situated in between your shoulder blades (where your wings emanate from), its placement is very obvious as to which of the centres this meeting point is embodied by... the heart.
+With the 3rd breathing point situated in between your shoulder blades (where your wings emanate from), its placement is very obvious as to which of the centres this meeting point is embodied.
+Yes the heart.

-- Extending from a bone situated at the back of your skull (the occipital bone) down to the lower thoracic vertebrae (at the base of your rib cage), its triangular and diamond shape come from the two points of attachment located to the sides of your spine on your shoulder blades (scapula) - It is from the trapezius muscle you lift your head out of the proverbial "hole that engulfs your shoulders."
-And this hole is very real.
-It's a hole that literally swallows the head as we age; if we are not aware of it or do nothing about it - By using your trapezius muscle to help lift your sternum, up, and out, you can focus on breathing into your heart and direct the air right up to the top of your lungs as you use the increasing width of your shoulders to literally, "draw yourself up."
+- The trapezius muscle is a big star shaped muscle that is basically two triangles sitting opposite each other. - From a bone situated at the back of your skull called the the occipital bone, right down to the lower thoracic vertebrae (at the base of your rib cage), its triangular and diamond shape comes from the two points of attachment located on your shoulder blades (scapula) - It is from the trapezius muscle and the release of your shoulders that you can lift your head out of the proverbial "hole that engulfs the head".
+And this hole is very real. - Using your trapezius muscle to help draw your chin in and lift your head up from the back of your skull, you can focus on using your breath to push your shoulders out from the side of your body as you press your sternum forward particularly on the last of your IN-breaths.